-Serbia: TSO Co EMS acquisition of neighboring Montenegro CGES TSO, Italian connection11.
-January 2016. / News Serbia Energy
+Serbia: TSO Co EMS acquisition of neighboring Montenegro CGES TSO, Italian connection, News Serbia Energy

 The purchase of 10% shares of Montenegro TSO grid company CGES by neighboring Serbian TSO Co EMS did not came as a surprise considering the fact that Montenegro is becoming an important regional electricity hub and connection with Italian market.
 Italian TERNA which is also a shareholder in CGES is constructing an underwater power cable which will connected Balkan and Italian electricity markets.
 The acquisition of EMS amounted 13MEUR and was performed under the approval of Serbian government as EMS is state controlled company.